mawo7952/mawo7952.github.io/eda_projects.md

 Olson, D. M., Dinerstein, E., Wikramanayake, E. D., Burgess, N. D., Powell, G. V. N., Underwood, E. C., D’Amico, J. A., Itoua, I., Strand, H. E., Morrison, J. C., Loucks, C. J., Allnutt, T. F., Ricketts, T. H., Kura, Y., Lamoreux, J. F., Wettengel, W. W., Hedao, P., & Kassem, K. R. (2001).
 Terrestrial ecoregions of the world: A new map of life on Earth.
 BioScience, 51(11), 933–938. <https://doi.org/10.1641/0006-3568(2001)051[0933:TEOTWA]2.0.CO;2>

 Kelly, B. D., and Hvenegaard, G. T. (2022).
 Impacts of purple martin landlord stewardship activities on nest box occupancy.
 Wildlife Society Bulletin 46:e1247. <https://doi.org/10.1002/wsb.1247>

+## Evaluating Vegetation Health in Boulder, CO from 2002 to 2022

+### Background
+Vegetation is a key component of ecosystem health, and understanding how it changes over time can help us better interpret climate variability, land-use change, and natural disturbances in a region.
+Boulder County provides an excellent case study for examining long-term vegetation changes.
+Over the past two decades, the region has experienced several major events such as wildfires (2010 Fourmile Canyon fire, 2021 Marshall Fire), the multi-hundred year 2013 flood, as well as significant urban development and population growth.

+Analyzing NDVI across multiple years will allow us to observe these cumulative impacts and identify where vegetation has increased, decreased, or remained stable.
+These trends will help reveal how Boulder's landscape has been shaped over the last 20 years.

+*picture of Boulder, CO*

+### Data
+This analysis uses two primary datasets.
+The first is MODIS NDVI from NASA EarthData, long-term global vegetation index product derived from the MODIS instruments on NASA's Terra and Aqua satellites.
+MODIS NDVI provides cloud-filtered measurements of vegetation greeness at 250 meter spatial resolution and a 16-day temporal frequency.
+For this short analysis, I used NDVI data from May 1st-July 31st spanning 2002 through 2022, enabling comparson of vegetation conditions across two decades during peak vegetation times.

+The second dataset is the OpenStreetMap (OSM) boundary for Boulder County, which I used to spatially subset the NDVI raster data.
+I also retrieved the OSM boundary which defines the official city limits for Boulder, which allows the analysis to focus on vegetation within and outside the city.

+### Methods

+#### Data Preprocessing
+To examine multi-year changes, I divided the 21-year period into two groups (e.g., Group 1: 2002-2010, Group 2: 2011-2022).
+For each group, I calculated the mean NDVI across all years, producing an average NDVI per period.

+#### NDVI Change Calculation
+To visualize how vegetation changed between the two periods, I computed and mapped the difference between groups:
+- NDVI_difference = mean_NDVI_group2 - mean_NDVI_group1
+Positive values indicate areas that became greener on average in the later period, while negative values indicate vegetation loss, disturbance, or reduced greenness.

+#### NDVI Time Series
+To exame long-term trends, I also calculated:
+- Mean NDVI inside the city of Boulder for each year
+- Mean NDVI outside the city boundary for each year

+These annual values were plotted as a time series to identify overall trends, possible drought impacts, or disturbances (e.g., wildfires).

+Looking at the temporal difference between the two time periods will reveal "hotspots" where vegetation health has significantly increased or decreased.

+Then we will assess the spatial difference between NDVI inside and outside the municipal boundaries of Boulder.
+### Results